chrisvest/stormpot/package-info.md

 We are also going to need most of the Stormpot API.
 We are going to need {@link stormpot.Config} for our pool configuration;
-{@link stormpot.LifecycledPool} is the pool interface we will code against, because we want our code to have a clean shut-down path;
+{@link stormpot.LifecycledPool} is the pool interface we will code against, because we want our code to have a clean shut-down path; some methods take a {@link stormpot.Timeout} object as a parameter so we'll that as well;
 {@link stormpot.Allocator} and {@link stormpot.Poolable} are interfaces we are going to have to implement in our own code, and we will be needing the {@link stormpot.Slot} interface to do that; and finally we are going to